Cielito Lindo

-"Cielito Lindo" is a Mexican folk song or copla popularized in 1882 by Mexican author Quirino Mendoza y Cortés (c.
+"Cielito Lindo" (roughly translated as "Lovely Sweet One") (Note: Although the word cielo means "sky" or "heaven", it is also a term of endearment comparable to "sweetheart" or "honey".
+Cielito, the diminutive, can be translated as "sweetie"; lindo means "cute", "lovely" or "pretty".) is a Mexican folk song or copla popularized in 1882 by Mexican author Quirino Mendoza y Cortés (c.
 1862 – 1957).
-It is roughly translated as "Lovely Sweet One".
-Although the word cielo means "sky" or "heaven", it is also a term of endearment comparable to "sweetheart" or "honey".
-Cielito, the diminutive, can be translated as "sweetie"; lindo means "cute", "lovely" or "pretty".
 The song is commonly known by words from the refrain, "Canta y no llores", or simply as the "Ay, Ay, Ay, Ay song".

 Commonly played by mariachi bands, it has been recorded by many artists in the original Spanish as well as in English and other languages, including by Tito Guizar, Pedro Infante, Vicente Fernandez, Placido Domingo, Luciano Pavarotti, Eartha Kitt, The Wiggles, Menudo and Ana Gabriel.
 It also featured prominently in the iconic Mexican film Los tres Garcia.
 There is some debate as to whether the song's lyrics refer to the Sierra Morena, a mountain range in southern Spain, or the similarly named Sierra de Morones, in the Mexican state of Zacatecas.
 However most Mexicans believe that this is a misrepresentation of the lyrics and is intended as "la Sierra, Morena", "Morena" is a common term of endearment, and with the comma, it now means he is directly speaking to the woman in the song instead of a specific place.
 It has become a famous song of Mexico, especially in Mexican expatriate communities around the world or for Mexicans attending international events such as the Olympic Games or the FIFA World Cup.